 Hormonal conditions can cause a range of symptoms, but some general ones include:

 - sexual dysfunction

 - menstrual changes

 Certain drugs can cause night sweats as a side effect.
-If you’ve recently started a new medication and are experiencing night sweats, talk to the healthcare provider who prescribed your medication.
+If you’ve recently started a new medication and are experiencing night sweats, talk with the doctor who prescribed your medication.

 Some common drugs known to sometimes cause night sweats include:

 - both tricyclic and selective serotonin reuptake inhibitor (SSRI) antidepressants

 - pain relief medications, such as aspirin and acetaminophen